watson-developer-cloud/java-sdk/README.md

 When running in IBM Cloud (or other platforms based on Cloud Foundry), the library will automatically get the credentials from [`VCAP_SERVICES`][vcap_services].
 If you have more than one plan, you can use `CredentialUtils` to get the service credentials for an specific plan.

+## Visual Recognition

+The process for authenticating with Visual Recognition has changed for service instances created after May 22, 2018.
+In addition, you must set the service URL.

+- For service instances created after May 22, 2018 at 4PM EDT, you authenticate to the Visual Recognition API by providing the IAM API key or access token for the service instance that you want to use.
+If you pass in the API key, the SDK manages the lifecycle of the credentials.
+You also set the correct service URL for your service by calling the `setEndPoint()` method of the service instance.
+See [Using IAM](#using-iam).
+- For service instances created before May 23, 2018, you authenticate to the Visual Recognition API by providing the API Key for the service instance that you want to use.
+See [API Key](#api-key)

 ## Authentication

 There are three ways to authenticate with IBM Cloud through the SDK: using a `username` and `password`, using an `api_key`, and with IAM.